wiseman-timelord/WGet-GGUF-Hug/README.md

 ```

 ## Usage
-1. Copy WGet-LLM-Hug to its own folder, then run `Setup-Install.Bat`, this sets up, `wget.exe` and folders.
+1. Copy WGetLlmHug-Pc to its own folder, then run `Setup-Install.Bat`, this sets up, `wget.exe` and folders.
 2. Create folder for model to download to, and put in it, config.json and the readme.md, from HuggingFace.
 3. Partially download the model file, then cancel the download and copy the link it gave (it must be done like this).
-4. Run `WGet-LLM-Hug.Bat`, select `Enter URL`from the menu, and paste the link, it will now download.
+4. Run `WGetLlmHug-Pc.Bat`, select `Enter URL`from the menu, and paste the link, it will now download.
 5. When download is finished then move it from `.\Completed` to the model folder you made.

 ## Requirements